Gage-BCCA/NukeOneStart/README.md

 I don't feel as if the TaskCache is a reasonable enough threat for these actions, and I have not taken them.
 Once you run this program, it will delete the scheduled task, but since the TaskCache is untouched, it will still appear in the Scheduled Task list.
 Not a big deal, though, as it won't actually run.

-#### ➡️ OneStartFolderHunter
+#### ➡️ OneStartFolderWarhead
 This class deletes all OneStart app data folders for all users, as well as any scheduled task in %SystemRoot%\System32\Tasks that includes the name "OneStart".

-#### ➡️ OneStartProcessHunter
+#### ➡️ OneStartProcessWarhead
 This class' job is to find and kill any OneStart processes that are currently running.

 ## Contact Me
 I created this and will work on this program sporadically, but this is all based on my own observations and experience with this not-so-awesome piece of software.

 If you have additional things that I can add (like process names, files, folders, registry keys, etc), feel free to reach out and I'd be more than happy to add them.